EMBOLD™ (Soft/Packing/Fibered) Detachable Coil System

 - Nerve injury

 - Transient ischemic attack (TIA)

-- Vessel trauma (arteriovenous fistula, dissection, injury, perforation, pseudoaneurysm, rupture)
+- Vessel trauma (arteriovenous fistula, dissection, injury, perforation, pseudoaneurysm, rupture, or other)